computationalcognitivescience/tm-workshop/content/_index.md

 The workshop is open to interested Master students and PhD candidates.
 Check out the full [schedule](#workshop-schedule) below.
 [Registrations](/tm-workshop/registration) are on a first come, first served basis.

-The workshop will take place from September 2nd till October 17th.
+The workshop will take place from **September 2nd till October 17th**.
+Physical presence in Nijmegen is not required in order to participate, as all of the contact sessions will be held online.
-There will be four contact sessions held online in Gathertown: the welcome session on September 5th, two practice sessions on September 12th and 19th, and the closing session on October 17th.
+These online contact sessions will take place in Gathertown: the welcome session on September 5th, two practice sessions on September 12th and 19th, and the closing session on October 17th.

 ## Opening lecture